Online Master’s in Mental Health Counseling Programs

 Substance Abuse Counselor

 Substance abuse counselors help people struggling with drug and alcohol misuse.
-This means spotting the mental and emotional turmoil that people with addiction experience and helping them push past it.
-Helping clients better manage their distress also reduces the likelihood of a relapse.
+This means identifying the mental and emotional issues that people with addiction experience and helping them better manage their distress, reducing the likelihood of a relapse.

-The BLS reports the median annual salary for substance abuse counselors was $48,520 a year in 2021.
-Education requirements depend on where you work: In some states, the minimum requirement is a bachelor’s degree in psychology, social work, or other related fields.
+The BLS reports the median annual salary for substance abuse counselors was $49,710 a year in 2022.
+Education requirements depend on where you work.
+In some states, the minimum requirement is a bachelor’s degree in psychology, bachelor’s degree in social work, or other related fields.
 However, counselors with a master’s degree can provide more services and potentially earn more as a substance abuse counselor.

 Learn more about how to become a substance abuse counselor.